Skip to content

 Understanding this dynamic landscape in the building and roofing industry is crucial.
 It’s about more than compliance — it’s about risk mitigation, accurate claim valuation, and efficient claims resolution.

 The International Residential Code (IRC) governs one‑ and two‑family dwellings.
 The International Building Code (IBC) covers commercial and multi‑family structures.
 These model codes set baseline standards, but they are only the starting point.
+Both are developed by the International Code Council and are updated on a recurring cycle, meaning requirements can change significantly within just a few years.

 State and local governments often adopt and modify these codes to address regional concerns like high wind loads in coastal areas or specific fire resistance requirements in wildfire‑prone regions.
 This creates a patchwork of requirements that can differ even within the same state.